ihavethatonvinyl/blog/content/essays/at-the-drive-in-the-relationship-of-command.md

 ---
 title: "At the Drive-In: The Relationship of Command"
 date: 2025-03-20T12:54:00.000Z
-summary: "\" At the Drive-In released \"The Relationship of Command\" on September 12, 2000.
+summary: " At the Drive-In released \"Relationship of Command\" on September 12, 2000.
 I had just turned 19 the month before, standing at a crossroads of hearing this and The Refused' “The Shape of Punk to Come” – both fundamentally changing me, daring me to re-examine what music was, what I thought songs could sound like.\""
 featuredImage: /images/upload/atdi.jpg
 author: Robert Dean
 draft: false